 Cameron is a cannabis social and lifestyle consultant.
 He has managed a dispensary in the past and is now half of Just Another Jay Blog where he and his partner, Nick Abell, write cannabis lifestyle blogs.
-They're cannabis blog offers everything from information about yoga and cannabis to how to look out for empty buzzwords on cannabis labeling/packaging.
+Their cannabis blog offers everything from information about yoga and cannabis to how to look out for empty buzzwords on cannabis labeling/packaging.
 I had a blast getting to know Cameron and Nick.
 I felt like I could have sat there forever in the quaint little coffee shop talking "marijuana industry."
 I made an amazing, new friend and left feeling inspired about my business.
 This is Cameron's CBD journey...

 Why do you use CBD?

 I actually just recently started using CBD.
 I used to use strictly THC, just because for some reason CBD being non-psychoactive didn’t at all appeal to me, and then my partner and photographer Nick started using it and was able to get off his anti-depressants purely using CBD.
 I have never been diagnosed with anxiety or anything like that but I have a really hard time handling stress sometimes and CBD is the best thing for me.
 You don’t feel high, you just feel better.

 Does anyone else in your family use CBD?

 Oh yeah, absolutely.
 My whole family is very pro-cannabis.
 My aunt and her ex-husband actually used to grow cannabis in their basement in upstate New York and she was the one who started using CBD first in my family.
 Then my mom started using it for her arthritis.
 We have a lot of joint pain problems in our family.
 My grandmother is a breast cancer survivor and she uses CBD as well.
 It’s a great selling point that it’s non-psychoactive so a lot of people in my family who don’t necessarily want to feel high use CBD so they can still receive the benefits of the plant.